-Alabama’s 529 plan offers a variety of low-fee portfolios you can invest in.
+Alabama’s CollegeCounts 529 plan offers a variety of low-fee portfolios you can invest in.
 If you’re new to investing, you may be interested in an age-based portfolio.
-These options automatically switch their asset-allocations over time.
-When your child is young, these portfolios are invested mostly in stock funds in order to aim for strong growth while taking on risk.
-As your child gets closer to college, the portfolio begins to invest more heavily in safer investments like bond funds with the aim to protect what you’ve earned over the years.
+There are three of these (aggressive, moderate, conservative) and each one automatically switches its asset allocations over time.
+When your child is young, these portfolios are invested mostly in stock funds to aim for strong growth while taking on risk.
+As your child gets closer to college, the portfolio begins to invest more heavily in safer investments like bond funds with the aim of protecting what you’ve earned over the years.

 But if you have a general sense of how you want to set up your asset allocation, you may want to invest in a target portfolio.
-These options invest in a variety of investments based on a particular risk level and objective.
-The plan also offers individual portfolios, which invest entirely in one underlying fund.
+There are six of these, ranging from higher risk (100% stocks) to low risk (money market fund).

 The simplest way to request a withdrawal is online by logging into your account.
 You can also download a withdrawal form and mail it in.
 If you have any questions, you can call customer service at 866-529-2228 from 7:30 a.m. to 6:00 p.m.
 Eastern Standard Time.

 Alabama's CollegeCounts plan also offers a Visa Rewards credit card that you can use to get cash-back on your purchases.
 The card provides you with 1.529% cash-back on purchases.
 When you earn more than $50 in rewards, you can transfer the savings onto your 529 plan account.
 In addition, you can get friends and family to sign up for the card to maximize rewards for your child.